3 “Must See” Australian Sporting Events

 Tennis – The Australian Open

 Depending who you ask, many tennis fans will tell you that the first Grand Slam of the tennis calendar is also their favorite, owing to the knowledgeable crowd, perfect weather and spectacular surroundings.
 No matter what your opinion, Melbourne Park in Australia is a great venue for a premier tennis event , that is , Australian Open and if you hurry up booking your holiday, you’ll get a chance to see if Roger Federer can retain the title he landed last year.

 Rugby – NRL Grand Final

 Hard-core rugby fans will always be aware that the NRL Grand Final is one of the most exciting and eagerly anticipated rugby events of the year.
 The 2018 edition of the event took place on the 30th September, with the Sydney Roosters defeating Melbourne Storm to clinch the biggest team prize in Australian rugby.
-Again, there’s plenty of time to plan your trip to the ANZ stadium for next year if this is something that takes your fancy.
+Again, there’s plenty of time to plan your trip to the ANZ stadium in Australia for next year if this is something that takes your fancy.

 There’s no reason you can’t arrange the aforementioned sporting events around any other things you’ve got planned for your trip.
-As long as you prepare a proper itinerary (and book well in advance to save money), you can have a fun-packed holiday with a fair bit of top quality sport thrown in.
+As long as you prepare a proper itinerary (and book well in advance to save money), you can have a fun-packed holiday in Australia with a fair bit of top quality sport thrown in.